ToF-/Domain/README.md

 Savings, 500.0
 ```

-It is, indeed, a very naive program.
+It is, indeed, a very naïve program.
 What could go wrong?

 * we could forget to specify a file name when lauching the program from the command line
 * we could specify a file name that doesn't correspond to an existing file